Universality for Random Matrices: Introduction

-(see main theorem in [\ref{sinaisosh}]).
-In a subsequent paper [\ref{sinaisosh2}], they extended these results to \(p=o(n^{2/3}),\) and Soshnikov~[\ref{sosh}] further exploited the counting device underlying (\ref{tracesinaisosh}) to justify the joint distribution of the largest \(k\) eigenvalues of \(A\) is universal: it does not depend on any moments of \(a_{11}\) but its first two (\(k\) fixed).
+(see main theorem in \cite{sinaisosh}).
+In an ensuing paper \cite{sinaisosh2}, they extended these results to \(p=o(n^{2/3}),\) and Soshnikov~\cite{sosh} further exploited the counting device underlying (\ref{tracesinaisosh}) to justify the joint distribution of the largest \(k\) eigenvalues of \(A\) is universal for \(k\) fixed: it depends exclusively on the first two moments of \(a_{11}.\)

-The third technique \((iii),\) analytical in nature, was introduced by Erdös, Schlein and Yau in [\ref{locallaws1}], and has ever since been widely employed to derive the asymptotic behavior of both eigenvalues and eigenvectors of random matrices ([\ref{locallaws3}], [\ref{locallaws4}], [\ref{locallaws2}], [\ref{sinekernels}], [\ref{erdospeche}], etc.).
-Its gist is an interpolation between \(A\) and \(A^{G},\) a real-valued Wigner matrix whose entries have Gaussian distributions, that preserves the asymptotic laws of the eigenvalues and eigenvectors, the crucial ingredient being an entry-wise control of \((A-zI)^{-1}\) for \(z \in \mathbb{C}^{+},\) \(||z||\) bounded, and \(Im(z) \geq Cn^{-1}.\) A more recent work [\ref{bourgadeyau}] by Bourgade and Yau considered the stochastic differential equations describing the evolution of the eigenvalues and eigenvectors of perturbations of \(A\) by a multi-dimensional Brownian motion, which the authors call the Dyson Brownian motion and vector flow, respectively.
+The third technique \((iii),\) analytical in nature, was introduced by Erdös, Schlein, and Yau in \cite{locallaws1}, and has ever since been widely employed to derive the asymptotic behavior of both eigenvalues and eigenvectors of random matrices (\cite{locallaws3}, \cite{locallaws4}, \cite{locallaws2}, \cite{sinekernels}, \cite{erdospeche}, etc.).
+Its gist is an interpolation between \(A\) and \(A^{G},\) a real-valued Wigner matrix whose entries have Gaussian distributions, that preserves the asymptotic laws of the eigenvalues and eigenvectors, the crucial ingredient being an entry-wise control of \((A-zI)^{-1}\) for \(z \in \mathbb{C}^{+},\) \(||z||\) bounded, and \(Im(z) \geq Cn^{-1}.\) A more recent work \cite{bourgadeyau} by Bourgade and Yau considered the stochastic differential equations describing the evolution of the eigenvalues and eigenvectors of perturbations of \(A\) by a multi-dimensional Brownian motion, which the authors call the Dyson Brownian motion and vector flow, respectively.

-One striking application of the method in [\ref{bourgadeyau}] is connected to quantum unique ergodicity, a stronger version of unique ergodicity, conjectured by Rudnick and Sarnak~[\ref{rudnicksarnak}] for arithmetic hyperbolic manifolds: the measures \(\mu_j\) induced by the eigenstates \(\psi_j\) of the Laplace-Beltrami operator of such negatively curved and compact manifolds converge weakly to the volume measure as \(j \to \infty.\) In the context of random matrices, this amounts to a strong notion of eigenvector delocalization (see also the introduction of [\ref{yau2}]).
-A local version of it is shown in [\ref{bourgadeyau}]: there exist \(\epsilon_0, \delta_0>0\) such that for \(\delta>0, \alpha_1, \alpha_2, ... , \alpha_n \in [-1,1], \alpha_1+\alpha_2+...+\alpha_n=0,\)
+One striking application of the method in \cite{bourgadeyau} is connected to quantum unique ergodicity, a stronger version of unique ergodicity, conjectured by Rudnick and Sarnak~\cite{rudnicksarnak} for arithmetic hyperbolic manifolds: the measures \(\mu_j\) induced by the eigenstates \(\psi_j\) of the Laplace-Beltrami operator of such negatively curved and compact manifolds converge weakly to the volume measure as \(j \to \infty.\) In the context of random matrices, this amounts to a strong notion of eigenvector delocalization (see also the introduction of \cite{yau2}).
+A local version of it is shown in \cite{bourgadeyau}: there exist \(\epsilon_0, \delta_0>0\) such that for \(\delta>0, \alpha_1, \alpha_2, ... , \alpha_n \in [-1,1], \alpha_1+\alpha_2+...+\alpha_n=0,\)